bahrus/zenmu/README.md

 Whereas Emmet's purpose is to reduce key strokes while typing up an html compliant web page, Zen Mu's goals are slightly different.
 It is meant to provide a *permament* compact format for actually defining the html markup during run time or build time, taking advantage of the power of JavaScript's template literals.

 Why would we want to do this?

+There is currently a debate about where the "proper" place is for HTML markup -- directly in html pages, or embedded in JavaScript via template literals or JSX.

 There used to be something approaching a consensus in the web development community that a web page's semantic UI should be defined by declarative HTML markup files -- static files, or said files enhanced with non intrusive dynamic formatting instructions.
 Styling should be defined separately via declarative css files.
 In this view, the role of writing new JavaScript (or server side rendering languages) was limited to enhancing the declarative markup, when the functionality exceeded what was available from the browser or previous encapsulated tags / attributes.